ihebMissaoui2/FaceFusion/README.md

 # Future Enhancements

-Wav2Lip primarily supports video and audio synchronization for up to 60 seconds per inference due to memory constraints and processing limitations.
+Wav2Lip primarily supports video and audio synchronization for up to 60 seconds per inference .

 =>Workaround for Longer Videos:

   *  Segment the video into 60s chunks and process each separately.
   * Reassemble the processed clips after inference.

-=>Add support of GPU acceleration for faster processing.

-=>Support additional face processing features (e.g., face reenactment).